 Use your ATM (ie, debit) card to get cash (in euros) just as you would at home.
 French ATM machines offer English-language instructions, and they're easy to use.

-There's no need to worry about which French bank gives the best conversion rate - they offer same rate, although the rate itself is dynamic and changes slightly throughout the day.
+There's no need to worry about which French bank gives the best conversion rate - they offer the same rate at any given time, although the rate itself is dynamic and changes slightly throughout the day.

 Important Tips for Using Your ATM Card in Paris

 Notify your bank before you leave home about your trip dates and destination

 Verify your bank's fee policies for international transactions and "out of network" ATMs